moztopia/devlite/readme.md

 3. If you are running **moztopia/threshold** modify its connections.json file with the values from Step 1.
 4. Start this container.

+## Optional Setup

+You can change the versions of the containers and even load more or fewer containers by changing the **docker-compose.yml** and **.env.template** files.
+You should be careful when changing versions and patient when trying to add more services.
+If you want help, send a message to *mailto:mozrin@mozrin.com** and I will try to help you.

+You can also change the PHP version in the postCreateCommand.sh file.
+It looks like this:

+**export PHP_VERSION=8.3**

 ## Tech Stack
 - **OS:** Ubuntu (containerized)